 7. Which vendors are you currently working with?
 How satisfied are you with their service?

 8. How can we better serve your needs?

 9. What are your current priorities?
 Save money?
 Increase productivity?

 10. What are your current needs? (sometimes it’s best to just ask them directly)

 For every question you ask, you should also be prepared to ask a series of follow-up questions to get more specific information from your customers.
 The more information you can get, the better you will be able to position your products/services as the solution to your customer’s pain points.

-SalesForce Search is a sales recruiting company which specializes in the recruitment and placement of sales professionals.
-We recruit sales people in every sector of the economy including, software, manufacturing, financial services and medical devices.
-Find the right sales person for your organization, start your search here.
+SalesForce Search is a sales recruiting company that specializes in the recruitment and placement of sales professionals.
+We recruit salespeople in every sector of the economy including, software, manufacturing, financial services, and medical devices.
+Find the right salesperson for your organization, start your search here.

 Rhys is a tenacious, top performing Senior Sales Recruiter with 15+ years of focused experience in the Digital Media, Mobile, Software, Technology and B2B verticals.
 He has a successful track record of headhunting top performing sales candidates for some of the most exciting brands in North America.
 He is a Certified Recruitment Specialist (CRS) and has expert experience in prospecting new business, client retention/renewals and managing top performing sales and recruitment teams.
 Rhys enjoys spending quality time with his wife, son, and daughters, BBQing on a hot summer day and tropical vacations.